bohdaq/steam-webapi-rust-sdk/README.md

 The library itself tries to minimize number of networks calls through the caching relevant responses to the 'steam-webapi-cache' folder.

+There is already prebuilt cache for all steam apps, in order to use it, simply download and extract [steam-webapi-cache](https://drive.google.com/file/d/1uFWSkeGXU02YBPIQ18Fq2Pdnml3Yas7N/view?usp=sharing) into the root folder of your project.
+You can check integrity of the package by provided sha256 checksum.

 ## Features
 1. Ability to get list of apps available on the Steam